Conchobar Maenmaige Ua Cellaigh: Origins

 Conchobar Maenmaige is agreed in all sources to have been king for forty years, so it appears he succeeded Tadhg Ua Cellaigh sometime after his abduction by an army from Munster in 1145.
 His succession meant the end of Síol Anmchadha's brief independence and overlordship of Uí Maine, and its dynasty would henceforth be confined to their own homeland.

 Conchobar is stated in all the genealogies as being the son of Diarmaid, whose immediate descent is uncertain but is given as the son or grandson of Tadhg Mór Ua Cellaigh, who was killed at the Battle of Clontarf in 1014.
 However, it may actually mean that he was the son or grandson of the Tadhg who was abducted in 1145.

-Eccleiastical work
+Ecclesiastical work

 John O'Donovan says of him that "he built O'Kelly's Church at Clonmacnoise, in the year 1167 … and is stated in some of the pedigrees to have built twelve churches in the territory of Moenmoy Máenmaige."
 His epithet probably refers to his being fostered, or at least raised, in the area, which is centered on Loughrea.